roshan-dongre/idb/PITCHME.md

 <br>

-Ricardo Riveron: Backend development and database setup Roshan Dongre: Frontend development on all the pages Zara Louis: Frontend development for search, overlays, and maps Ramon Perez: Data aggregation and consolidation for all the models as well as testing Krishna Ramdeep: Bulk of the testing for the various components
+-Ricardo Riveron: Backend and database setup |
+-Roshan Dongre: Frontend on all the pages |
+-Zara Louis: Frontend for search, overlays, and maps |
+-Ramon Perez: Data aggregation as well as testing |
+-Krishna Ramdeep: Testing the various components |

 ---